nilsmango/project7III/content/tap/manual/_index.md

 ### 3.1 Home View
 This is where every adventure starts.
 - Select **Test connection to Ableton Live** and then **Play Tap** to play Tap.
 The connection test remains available when the free playing time is over.
+- Tap **Connection Helper** for step by step connection instructions.
 - Tap **Test Tap without Connection** to explore Tap without connection.
 - Tap **Start Encoders** to go straight to the standalone [Encoders View](#3-6-encoders-view).
 - Also available in the Home View: **Help** and [Settings](#3-1-1-settings).